 - Blood (usually dark red or black) in the stool

 - Constipation and diarrhea.
-These can also be symptoms of other, less serious conditions, such as a stomach virus.
-But if it doesn't stop quickly, see your doctor.
+These can also be symptoms of other, less serious conditions.
+But if they persist, see your doctor.

 - Long, thin, pencil-like stools.
 These are a sign that something is blocking your colon.
 The blockage could be a tumor or something else.

 - Fatigue and weakness.
 Feeling much more tired or weak than usual could be a sign that the tumor is bleeding and you've lost iron.

 - Abdominal pain or bloating.
 Colon tumors can cause a blockage that makes it hard to fully empty your bowels.
 You can feel bloated and full as a result.